iJediDev/combdex-data/README.md

 ## **What is this?**
-This project consumes data from the [SuperEffective-Assets](https://github.com/itsjavi/supereffective-assets) repo.
-These C# projects take their data and convert into a format that I use for a personal Pokédex project.
+This project contains all the Pokémon HOME sprites.
+These sprites are only used for a personal Pokédex project.

-That group deserves all of the credit for gathering the data.
+Most of the sprites were obtained from [PokéJungle](https://pokejungle.net/).

+Missing and shiny locked sprites were obtained from the [SuperEffective-Assets](https://github.com/itsjavi/supereffective-assets).
 Check out their website here: https://supereffective.gg

-Currently, all of the data in this project is derived from their repo.